Aniketbobade/Social-Media-Performance-Analysis/README.md

    - Generate sample data in a randomized format for analysis.
    - Store the generated data in a CSV file.
    - Load the data into Astra Vector DB using two approaches:
     - **LangFlow**: A no-code/low-code tool for data workflows.
+In this approach, text is parsed using the split-text method with `
+    ` as the separator to process each row of the dataset.
+OpenAI embeddings are then generated using the `text-embedding-3-small` model to create vector representations for database insertion.
     - **Python Script**: A programmatic approach for data ingestion.
+In this approach, OpenAI embeddings are utilized to generate embeddings based on the content of each row in the dataset.
+The embeddings are stored in the vector column, while the actual data is stored in the content column as key-value pairs representing a single post.
     - Data is loaded into two separate collections for comparison of both approaches.

 2. **Chatbot for Analysis Using the Vector Database**
    - A chatbot interface to interact with the database and generate insights based on user input.